Total Gluon Helicity Contribution to the Proton Spin from Lattice QCD

 The summation over indices $\mu,\nu,\rho,\sigma$ in conjunction with the Levi-Civita antisymmetric tensor yields a total of 12 distinct configurations.
-To enhance the signal quality of the pure gluon Green's function $G_K(p,p)$ in~\eqref{eq:Z11_final}, we employ the cluster decomposition error reduction (CDER) technique~\cite{Liu:2017man}, which requires large volume ensembles.
+To enhance the signal quality of the pure gluon Green's function $G_K(p,p)$ in Eq.~\eqref{eq:Z11_final}, we abandoned original brute force calculation (which requires huge statistics) and instead adopted the Cluster Decomposition Error Reduction (CDER) technique~\cite{Liu:2017man}, which requires a large volume ensemble.

 Due to the limited volume of C24P29, we have chosen to compute the renormalization constants on a larger volume ensemble, C48P23, which shares the same lattice spacing.
 In contrast, for the other two ensembles E32P29 and F32P30, the CDER can be directly applied.
-For more details on the CDER implementation, we refer the readers to the Supplemental Material~\cite{supplemental}.
+For more details on the CDER implementation, we refer readers to the Supplemental Material C~\cite{supplemental}.

-The conversion factors from the RI/MOM scheme to the $\overline{\rm MS}$ scheme are evaluated by choosing $\mu/\mu_{\rm RI} = e^{-{5}/{6}}$~\cite{Brodsky:1982gc} in the fixed-order expression up to three-loops, and then RG-evolved to $\mu^2=10\,{\rm GeV}^2$.
+The conversion factors from the RI/MOM scheme to the $\overline{\rm MS}$ scheme are evaluated by choosing $\mu/\mu_{\rm RI} = e^{-{5}/{6}}$~\cite{Brodsky:1982gc} in the fixed-order expression up to three-loops, and then RG-evolve to $\mu^2=10\,{\rm GeV}^2$.
 Subsequently, the discretization effects of ${\cal O}(a^2p^2)$ are removed following the strategy proposed in Ref.~\cite{Yang:2018nqn}.
 Note that here the extrapolation is conducted by varying $p^2$ (and thus $a^2p^2$) and determining the value at $a^2p^2=0$.
-To simultaneously ensure the reliability of RI/MOM renormalization and an acceptable signal-to-noise ratio after applying the CDER, we choose the data in the momentum interval $\mu_{\mathrm{RI}}\in[3.0, 5.0]\ \mathrm{GeV}$ for the extrapolation, which correspond to $a^2p^2\in[2.6, 7.1]$ under ensemble C48P23.
+To simultaneously ensure the reliability of RI/MOM renormalization and an acceptable signal-to-noise ratio after applying the CDER, we choose the data in the momentum interval $\mu_{\mathrm{RI}}\in[3.0, 5.0]\ \mathrm{GeV}$ for the extrapolation, which correspond to $a^2p^2\in[2.6, 7.1]$ for ensemble C48P23 (the CDER cutoff parameters for $K^\mu$ and $A^\mu$ are $1.26\ \mathrm{fm}$ and $0.74\ \mathrm{fm}$, respectively).
 The extrapolated result for the inverse of $\bar{Z}_{11}^{\mathrm{lat}}\equiv R_{11}Z_{11}^{\mathrm{RI}}$ is shown in Fig.~\ref{fig:cder_C48P23}.
 Similar analyses have also been performed for the other two ensembles with different lattice spacings.

-Regarding the mixing with quark spin $\Delta\Sigma$, it turns out to be an order of magnitude less than $\bar{Z}_{11}^{\mathrm{lat}}$, especially at large $a^2p^2$ (See the Supplemental Material~\cite{supplemental} for more details).
+The mixing with quark spin $\Delta\Sigma$, turns out to be an order of magnitude less than $\bar{Z}_{11}^{\mathrm{lat}}$, especially at large $a^2p^2$ (See the Supplemental Material A~\cite{supplemental} for more details).
 These properties offer a significant simplification in our numerical analysis, leading us to